elixir-search/sample/README.md

 - You can fetch other Searchex Repos from any location on the internet.

-- You can manually add/remove/edit/update any file under `~/.searchex`.
+- You can add/remove/edit/update any file under `~/.searchex`.
 Any sort of Git operation (commit/pull/revert/etc) is ok.

+- You can download repos to the `~/.searchex` directory using any method:
+  `scp`, `git clone` or `searchex fetch`.

 - Document and cache-file locations are defined in the `config` file.
 They can be located in the repo directory itself, or elsewhere on your filesystem.